Role of the Trustee Board

 There are at least four Trustee Board meetings each year, where the performance and administration of the SCPF is reviewed and discussed.

-There are also two Committees of the Board - the Investment Committee and the Technical and Communications Committee.
+There are also two Committees of the Board - the Investment and Funding Committee and Risk and Operations Committee.
 Under their terms of reference, these Committees have delegated authority over certain decisions or act in a monitoring or advisory capacity.
 Each Trustee Director is a member of at least one Committee.
 These Committees also meet at least four times each year.